 Once your pediatrician or allergist has tested and confirmed food allergies, you need to be diligent about avoiding the food(s).

-- Consult a Registered Dietitian.
-An RD will work with you and your child to develop a healthful eating pattern while avoiding allergens.
+- Consult a registered dietitian nutritionist.
+An RDN will work with you and your child to develop a healthful eating pattern while avoiding allergens.